Erastuskanyatta/PHP-Yii2-Framework/index.md

     <code><?= __FILE__ ?></code>
 </div>
 ```
+ on the part to modify.This is the part that you will add everything that you want to be in your about page..Lets modify our about page and see what will happen. <!-- I can't see.
+I'm blind!.
+Stop seeing -->
+ on the part to modify.This is the part that you will add everything that you want to be in your about page..Lets modify our about page and see what will happen. <!-- I can't see.
+I'm blind!.
+Stop seeing -->
-As you can see above your directed on the part to modify.This is the part that you will add everything that you want to be in your about page..Lets modify our about page and see what will happen. <!-- I can't see.
+ on the part to modify.This is the part that you will add everything that you want to be in your about page..Lets modify our about page and see what will happen. <!-- I can't see.
 I'm blind!.
 Stop seeing -->

 ## common
 This is a directory which is located inside test(my project name which I renamed from advanced) directory.